thecompaniesapi/sdk-python/README.md

     ]
 )

-count = response["data"]  # Number of companies that match the query
+count = response  # Number of companies that match the query
 ```

 ### Enrich a company from a domain name